Aryan-Sameer/Whispers/README.md

 - Modular component structure for scalability.

 ### 5. Backend Architecture
-- Node.js + Express.js server.
+- Node.js + Express.js server to listen the incoming requests.
 - REST APIs for authentication, user management, and message operations.
 - Socket.IO server instance for real-time events.
 - MongoDB used as primary database.

+### 6. Redis layer
-- Redis in-memory storage for cache data.
+- In-memory storage for caching the frequently requested data.
+- Reduce the latency for recieving the responses.
+- Queue using **BullMQ** to handle reliable message delivery.

-### 6. Deployment
+### 7. Deployment
 - Backend deployed on **Render**.
 - Environment variables securely configured.
 - Cloudinary integrated via environment configuration.